Missouri : 2026 Regular Session : BILL SB1368

 Creates provisions relating to weather modification

-• Funding Restrictions: The Department of Transportation is prohibited from expending state funds on any airport project if that airport houses aircraft engaged in weather modification.
+Funding Restrictions: The Department of Natural Resources will submit quarterly aggregate reports to the Missouri Department of Transportation.
+The Department of Transportation is prohibited from expending any state funds on airport projects or programs if the airport has any aircraft on premises engaged in weather modification.

 History

-• Mon 01 Dec 2025 Prefiled
+- Mon 01 Dec 2025 Prefiled

-An Act to amend chapter 640, RSMo, by adding thereto two new sections relating to weather modification, with penalty provisions.
+To amend chapter 640, RSMo, by adding thereto two new sections relating to weather modification, with penalty provisions.

 Be it enacted by the General Assembly of the State of Missouri, as follows:

-Section A. Chapter 640, RSMo, is amended by adding thereto two new sections, to be known as sections 640.800 and 640.801, to read as follows:-----Section 640.800 - Weather Modification Prohibition and Penalties
+Section A. Chapter 640, RSMo, is amended by adding thereto two new sections, to be known as sections 640.800 and 640.801, to read as follows:

-(1) "Department": The Missouri department of natural resources.
+(1) "Department", the Missouri department of natural resources;

-(2) "Weather modification": The injection, release, or dispersion, by any means, of a chemical, a chemical compound, a substance, or an apparatus into the atmosphere in the state for the purpose of affecting the temperature, weather, climate, or intensity of sunlight.
+(2) "Weather modification", the injection, release, or dispersion, by any means, of a chemical, a chemical compound, a substance, or an apparatus into the atmosphere in the state for the purpose of affecting the temperature, weather, climate, or intensity of sunlight.

 (1) A class E felony; and